wuvel/TryHackMe/anthem/README.md

 + **What is flag 1?**

   We should check the source-code of each page before going to anything else.
-On the "We are hiring" article (http://10.10.130.57/archive/we-are-hiring/), we can find the flag at the meta content from the source-code.
+On the ["We are hiring" article](http://10.10.130.57/archive/we-are-hiring/), we can find the flag at the meta content from the source-code.
 It's **THM{L0L_WH0_US3S_M3T4}**.

   <p align="center">
   <img src="./images/flag1.png" />